Sun-YaFei/The-first-game-for-me/README.md

 The project is written in C++17 and uses FTXUI to create a colorful terminal user interface, including a game map, status panel, growth progress bar, pause function, restart function, and game-over message.

-This project is suitable for a C++ course assignment or an AI-assisted programming practice project.
-The code structure is clear and includes a CMake build file, header file, source files, and a README document.

 ---